IsolateGPT: An Execution Isolation Architecture for LLM-Based Agentic Systems: Evaluation: Performance analysis

-We provides the query resolution time of \llmsys and \baseline in Figure~\ref{figure:overall-performance-figure} (the breakdown of performance statistics for specific benchmarks and different components is presented in Table~\ref{tab:performance_analysis_results}).
-As expected, \llmsys does take additional time to resolve the user query.
-For more than three-quarters (75.73\%) of the tested queries, the performance overhead of \llmsys as compared to \baseline is 0.3$\times$.
-From Table~\ref{tab:performance_analysis_results}, we note that for all of the benchmarks in \llmsys, planning and memory extraction processes in hub and spokes take most of the additional time.
-From Figure~\ref{figure:cdf_typewriter-26} and~\ref{figure:cdf_relational} (and also Table~\ref{tab:performance_analysis_results}), we note that \llmsys particularly performs worse for cases when multiple apps are involved and when they collaborate in resolving the queries.
-Specifically, for the multiple apps benchmark in \llmsys, we identified that 17.18\% and 80.43\% of the additional time consumed in \llmsys is taken by the planning and memory extraction processes in hub and spoke, respectively.
-Similarly, for multiple apps collaboration benchmark, 28.87\% and 67.67\% of the additional time is consumed by the planning and memory extraction processes in hub and spoke, respectively.
+From Table~\ref{tab:performance_analysis_results} (and also Figure~\ref{figure:cdf_typewriter-26} and~\ref{figure:cdf_relational}), we note that \llmsys particularly performs worse for cases when multiple apps are involved and when they collaborate in resolving queries.
+For the multiple apps benchmark in \llmsys, we identified that 17.18\% and 80.43\% of the additional time consumed in \llmsys is taken by planning and memory extraction processes in hub and spoke, respectively.
+Similarly, for multiple apps collaboration benchmark, 28.87\% and 67.67\% of the additional time is consumed by planning and memory extraction processes in hub and spoke, respectively.

+The planning process in the hub is time-consuming because the hub needs to traverse all available apps to find the most suitable app for resolving a query.
+One optimization to reduce this overhead is to have the hub only traverse a select number of apps based on heuristics, e.g., start by traversing frequently used apps and app combinations.
+Another optimization is to create tailored prompt templates~\cite{LangChainPromptTemplate} for individual apps, so that the hub can easily match the user query to the available templates, thus eliminating the cost of predicting the most suitable app for resolving the user query.

-We also note that for both multiple apps and multiple apps collaboration benchmark, the query resolution time increases as more and more apps are involved (Table~\ref{tab:performance_analysis_results}).
-Thus for many use cases where only a few apps are involved, users will experience a lower performance overhead.
-We also expect that performance optimizations can reduce the query execution time in \llmsys.
-For example, an optimization to reduce the time consumed is hub could be to pre-process tailored prompt templates for individual and frequently used app combinations.
-Similarly, planning in spoke is time consuming because all of the functionalities available in \llmsys are exposed and used by the spoke in the planning process in case it might need them for resolving the query.
-An optimization to reduce this overhead could be to only share a limited set of functionalities that an app/spoke is likely going to need, which can be exposed by app developers.
+In the case of spokes, planning is time-consuming because all of the functionalities available in \llmsys are exposed and used by the spoke in the planning process in case it might need them for resolving the query.
+An optimization to reduce this overhead could be to only share a limited set of functionalities that an app/spoke is likely going to need, which can be exposed by the app developers.